mileiny1/mileiny-portfolio/README.md

 ## 👩‍💻 About Me

-I'm a motivated and detail-oriented Software Engineer with hands-on experience building full stack web applications.
-I love crafting projects that blend **clean design** with **efficient functionality** — from Django backends to React frontends.
+I'm a motivated and detail oriented Software Engineer with hands on experience building full stack web applications.
+I love crafting projects that blend **clean design** with **efficient functionality** from Django backends to React frontends.

 **Core Skills:**